marko-knoebl/slides/sections/react/30-jsx/34-jsx-styling-basics-en.md

 note:

-Binding to the _style_ property directly is inefficient and is usually avoided; in practice, libraries like _styled-components_ or _emotion_ are used to write style declarations inside JavaScript
+Binding to the _style_ property directly has some drawbacks and is usually avoided in practice; instead, libraries like _styled-components_ or _emotion_ are used to write style declarations inside JavaScript